matcasti/writR/README.md

 # Automated testing

-By default, `autest()`, checks automatically the assumptions of the data based on the parameters supplied for test selection.
+By default, `k_sample()`, checks automatically the assumptions of the data based on the parameters supplied for test selection.

 ``` r
 library(writR) # Load the writR package